Quantum Yang-Mills Theory in Two Dimensions: Exact versus Perturbative: Perturbation Theory

-\Proof In the same way that holomorphic gauge needs to be interpreted in terms of a real integration cycle \cite{Ngu2016}, the proof of Theorem \ref{Thm:C=Hol} exploits this idea in the Batalin-Vilkovisky context.
-Namely, we complexify the BV complex (\ref{eq:BVcomplex}) and connect the Coulomb gauge and holomorphic gauge through a one-paramemter family of gauge-fixing operators, one which interpolates between the subspace $\im *d \subset \Omega^1$ and a totally real subspace of $\Omega^{1,0}$.
+\Proof As a consequence of Theorem \ref{Thm:Area}, we need only establish (\ref{eq:WC=Whol}).
+In the same way that holomorphic gauge needs to be interpreted in terms of a real integration cycle \cite{Ngu2016}, the proof of Theorem \ref{Thm:C=Hol} exploits this idea in the Batalin-Vilkovisky context.
+Namely, we complexify the BV complex (\ref{eq:BVcomplex}) and connect the Coulomb gauge and holomorphic gauge through a one-paramemter family of gauge-fixing operators, one which interpolates between the subspace $\im *d \subset \Omega^1(\Sigma,\g)$ and a totally real subspace of $\Omega^{1,0}(\Sigma;\g_c)$.